Additional Information for Paramedic Students | Bismarck State College

 • Discriminate subtle differences in medical word endings

-• Report verbally and in writing patient data to members of the health care team
+• Report verbally and in writing patient data to members of the healthcare team

 • Perform math computations for medication dosage calculations both with and without a calculator